oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/map-recall-impact/map-recall-impact.md

 ## Introduction

-Elena Ruiz, a Field Operations Planner, has to place response teams before store managers start asking for help.
-The recall affects 120 stores, but a list of store codes does not tell Elena which response center should handle each location.
-A poor assignment wastes time when the field team is already under pressure.

-Your mission is to turn the B-482 footprint into an actionable field plan.
-You will promote ordinary coordinates to indexed `SDO_GEOMETRY` points, find stores inside the 25-kilometer response radius, assign the nearest center, and create GeoJSON for stores and supplier sites.
-Oracle Spatial makes the distance decision inside the database, so Elena receives a repeatable assignment from the same governed evidence instead of a separate spreadsheet-and-map handoff.
+Kevin now asks, “Where do we need to support returns, and who should respond?”
+A list of 120 stores is not a field plan.
+He needs each affected location connected to a response center before store teams start calling for help.

+David's design is to treat locations as database data, not coordinates exported to a separate map.
+Stores, response centers, and supplier sites become indexed points.
+The same workflow can test a 25-kilometer response radius, choose the nearest center, and produce map-ready output for the application.

+Tim promotes the existing longitude and latitude values to Oracle Spatial `SDO_GEOMETRY`, creates the Spatial indexes, and runs the proximity and distance SQL.
+He then produces GeoJSON that later APIs and the command center can use without recalculating assignments elsewhere.

-By the end of the lab, every affected store will have nearby response coverage and a nearest response-center assignment.
-The visible result is a field-ready location view that can also be passed to the later API and command center.
+By the end of the lab, Kevin has response coverage and a nearest-center assignment for every affected store.
+David can carry the location evidence forward without introducing a spreadsheet-and-map handoff.

 Estimated Time: 10 minutes